-Pence visits U.S. troops in Iraq, holds call with prime minister
+On Iraq visit, Pence reassures Kurds and discusses protests with prime minister

 ERBIL, Iraq (Reuters) - Vice President Mike Pence visited Iraq on Saturday to reassure Iraqi Kurds of U.S. support after President Donald Trump’s decision to withdraw troops from northern Syria drew criticism that Washington had betrayed its Kurdish allies there.

-Pence’s trip, which included a visit with Nechirvan Barzani, the president of the Kurdistan region in Iraq, and a phone call with Iraqi Prime Minister Adel Abdul Mahdi, also served to bolster U.S. troops ahead of next Thursday’s Thanksgiving holiday in the United States.
+His trip included a visit with Nechirvan Barzani, the president of the Kurdistan region in Iraq, and also a phone call with Iraqi Prime Minister Adel Abdul Mahdi to discuss the unrest and protests over corruption that have rocked the country.

-The vice president and his wife, Karen, served a traditional meal to U.S. military personnel during the visit.
+The visit also served to bolster U.S. troops ahead of next Thursday’s Thanksgiving holiday in the United States.

+Pence made two stops during his short trip, which was previously unannounced for security reasons.
+Traveling on a military cargo plane, he landed first at Al Asad Air Base northwest of Baghdad and talked by phone with Abdul Mahdi.

 Last month Turkey launched an offensive into northeastern Syria after Trump’s abrupt decision to withdraw all 1,000 U.S. troops there.
 Pence brokered a pause with Ankara to allow time for Kurdish fighters to withdraw.